intermine/im-docs/docs/get-started/tutorial/index.rst

 1. Checks that a source with name `uniprot-malaria` exists in `project.xml`
 2. Reads the UniProt XML files at the location specified by `src.data.dir` in the `project.xml` file
-3. Calls the parser included in the UniProt JAR.
+3. Runs the parser included in the UniProt JAR.
 The JARs for every core InterMine data source are published in `JCenter <https://jcenter.bintray.com/org/intermine/>`_.
 The build looks for jar with the name matching "bio-source-<source-type>-<version>.jar", e.g. `bio-source-uniprot-2.0.0.jar`.
 Maven will automatically download the correct JARs for you.
 4. The UniProt data parser reads the original XML and creates `Items` which are metadata representations of the objects that will be loaded into the biotestmine database.
 These items are stored in an intermediate `items` database (more about `Items` later).
 5. Reads from the `items` database, converts items to objects and loads them into the biotestmine database.